tourstream/tstr-booking-manager-connector/README.md

 ```
 bmConnector.connect();                    // establish the connection to the BM
 bmConnector.addToBasket(dataObject);      // add an item to the basket of the BM
-bmConnector.directCheckout(dataObject);   // handover an item to the BM and triggers the transfer to the CRS
+bmConnector.directCheckout(dataObject);   // handover an item to the BM and mark it for direct transfer to the CRS
-bmConnector.exit();                       // destroy the connection to the BM
+bmConnector.done();                       // tell the BM to process the items and proceed with the BM workflow
 ```

 Every method returns a promise.